calamares/calamares/CONTRIBUTING.md

 If you are writing documentation, use *en_US* spelling.

-If you are doing cool stuff, let us know (on IRC or through issues).
+If you are doing cool stuff, let us know (on Matrix or through issues).

 **Do** fork Calamares to try new things, **don't** keep your fork to yourself, **do** upstream things as much as you can.
 When you make cool